isntpythonasnake/Gateweaver-UE5/README.md

 - Allow/disallow types of surfaces where portals may or may not spawn, such as terrain surfaces.
 - Objects or collision boxes that deletes portals.
 - Add a customisable loading screen for long distance portals.
+- Physics are fully translated between portals.
+Throw an object into one portal and it comes flying out through the other!
 -

 ## Getting Started